lukefisklennon/something-awesome/README.md

 This is resolved by setting the node greater in hash-space as the server, meaning that the connection where that node is client is closed.

-Once the connection is established, these events may be sent:
+Once the connection is established, these event types may be sent:

 - "discover": `{list: string}`
   - `list` is in the [server list format](#server-list-format)